Back

 Network modeling

-In “scan-to-BIM” modeling, the differences between these LODs are mainly due to the adjustment of the network modeling in relation to the point cloud, to remain more or less faithful to this imprint of reality.
+In “scan to BIM” modeling, the differences between these LODs are mainly due to the adjustment of the network modeling in relation to the point cloud, to remain more or less faithful to this imprint of reality.

-3D network modeling in LOD 200
+3D network modeling at LOD 200

 At LOD 200, only the simple volume footprint of the installations will be represented, with a straight neck-to-neck alignment between two devices: by taking a single, straight section from the beginning to the end of the network.